chrisrios5/chrisrios5/README.md

-## Hi there I'm Chris👋
+## Hi there I'm Chris Rios👋
 I am currently pursuing a Bachelor of Science degree in Computer Information Technology and Cybersecurity at Wright State University.
+Last semester in my Intro to Software Development class I worked on two projects one for creating a program for racers to register for a marathon and
 <!--
 **chrisrios5/chrisrios5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.